VorpalBlade/ipw2x00-firmware/README.md

 This repo provides a stable location to download these firmwares for my Arch Linux AUR package.
 I would love a better solution.

+Please [read the license](LICENSE) before using this firmware, it is rather silly, but this is unfortunately not free software.